The Framework

 Many existing communication solutions either lack the flexibility needed for diverse users or pose risks in terms of data security.
 A solution that prioritizes privacy, modularity, and localization is needed to meet Malaysia’s specific requirements while contributing to the goals of the MyDIGITAL initiative.

-• Data sovereignty through locally hosted solutions.
+- Data sovereignty through locally hosted and managed solutions.

-• Privacy-first principles embedded in the architecture.
+- Privacy-first principles embedded in the architecture.

-• Modularity to allow organizations and individuals to customize their communication tools.
+- Modularity to allow organizations and individuals to customize their communication tools.

 System Architecture